Workshop instructors

 Michal Hanula

-Designer, lecturer and one of the principle proponents of freestyle design in Slovakia, Michal Hanula graduated from the Faculty of Arts of the Technical University in Kosice.
-Since 2005 he has worked as a lecturer at the School of Applied Arts in Ruzomberok.
-Using traditional crafting techniques, Michal is known for his work with wood, but his creations also use recycled materials, wire, horn and plastics.
+Designer, lecturer and one of the most important representatives of free-style design in Slovakia.
+A graduate of the Faculty of Arts, Kosice University of Technology, he has been teaching at the University of Applied Arts in Ruzomberok since 2005.
+He is known for his works in wood.
+He creates his works using traditional craft techniques, including recycled materials, wire, horn and plastics.

 Workshops with Michal Hanula